Prefinery Security Policy

 - Prefinery engages certain sub-processors to process customer data.
 The current list can be found at: https://www.prefinery.com/sub-processors.

 - All data sent to or from Prefinery is encrypted in-transit using 256-bit encryption.

 - Our API and application endpoints are TLS/SSL only and score an "A+" rating on SSL Labs' tests.
-This means we only use strong cipher suites and have features such as HSTS and Perfect Forward Secrecy fully enabled.
+The status of our SSL configuration can be found here.

 - Prefinery is served 100% over https.
 Prefinery runs a zero-trust corporate network.